Attention Snowboarders: You can take better selfies and footage! Check out these 7 GoPro tips for snowboarding selfies to get better shots today.

 These seven GoPro tips for snowboarding selfies will help you get better shots the first time you use them.
 Let's get started.

 - Jaws Flex Clamp.
 This flex-neck clamp will mount just about anywhere.
 The neck is removable and you can mount the camera directly to the clamp.
 This is great for eliminating any shake.
-The clamp comes very well reviewed – boasting a 4.4 out of 5 stars on Amazon.
+The clamp comes very well reviewed on Amazon.
 Check out the Jaws Flex Clamp on Amazon Interested in an alternative (less expensive) clamp?
 See some below the video.

 - Pair your GoPro to the Wi-Fi Remote.
 If you are shooting solo, the remote is the way to go.
 While you can set the GoPro to time lapse mode (multi-shot continuous: shooting 1 image every half second) this might not be enough to capture your snowboarding action.
 With the remote, you can trigger the photo burst setting (see more in tip #3) and get the shot you want.